desislavsd/vue-issue/docs/README.md

 ```
 ## Issue

 Issue is a simple javascript class that both Modal and Toast services extend.
+Therefore `$modal` and `$toast` are javascript classes ( constructors ) themselves.
-The idea is to represent all mentioned obejcts as __Issue__ instances.
-Each Issue instance has an associated `promise` object, a state property `opened` and optinal additional properties.
+The idea is to represent all mentioned objects as __Issue__ instances.
+Each Issue instance has an associated `promise` object, a state property `opened` and optional additional properties.
 An Issue may be opened and then either __resolved__ or __rejected__.
 Here are the constructor options and the class specification:

 ### Constructor options
 | Property | Type    | Default | Description                                                                     |